mkhanal1/AWS_Cloud_Agent_SSM/README.md

 *	Microsoft Windows Server 2012 and their service packs

+## Important links

-**Note:To utilize this option, make sure that your EC2 instance has the SSM Agent installed and has an IAM role that allows Run Command.
-For more information, refer the below links:**
+**_Note:To utilize this option, make sure that your EC2 instance has the SSM Agent installed and has an IAM role that allows Run Command.
+For more information, refer the below links:_**

 * [Installing and Configuring SSM Agent](http://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)
 * [Configuring Security Roles for System Manager](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html)